ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/hydrology_theory.md

 * **Evapotranspiration**: Evaporation describes the process where water is converted from liquid to vapor and released into the atmosphere from surfaces like soil, water bodies, and vegetation.
-Transpiration rferns to the release of water vapor from plants into the atmosphere through small openings in their leaves called stomata.
+Transpiration refers to the release of water vapor from plants into the atmosphere through small openings in their leaves called stomata.
 Combined, these processes account for water loss from the surface and vegetation to the atmosphere.